-House with a view over the sea, Sukosan , located only cca 80 meters from the sea, and ideal for tourism rental.
+House for sale with a view over the sea, Sukosan , located only cca 80 meters from the sea, and ideal for tourism rental.

 The residential area of the house sets over 397 square meters, and the croft surface over 280 square meters.
 There are 8 and more bedrooms in the house which sets out over twwo floors.
 Parking spot available.